Horgix/willish/README.md

 <https://github.com/request/request/issues/2692>

-However, it looks like the lib `request` is no longer maintained (latest coming was on Apreil 19th, it was a README fix, and we are on June 21st...), which imho is really wtf and sad and one of the reason I dislike Javascript.
+However, it looks like the lib `request` is no longer maintained (latest coming was on April 19th, it was a README fix, and we are on June 21st...), which imho is really wtf and sad and one of the reason I dislike Javascript.
 Whatever, since I'll not get any fix merged upstream (no response to date to my Issue, even if I suggested to PR the solution), we'll just get a quickfix in